The best garden hose to buy in 2024: Top tested hoses, kits and reels

 What types of hosepipes are there?

 For the most part, you get what you pay for with hosepipes.
-Usually, the more a hose costs, the more layers it’ll have, and that makes for a tougher hose that’ll last much longer.
+Usually, the more a hose costs, the more layers it’ll have, and that makes for a tougher hose that will last much longer.
 Cheaper hoses tend to use fewer layers and a higher vinyl content, while more expensive hoses tend to have a composite construction, blending vinyl with polyurethane and rubber, and often reinforced by a nylon or metal mesh.
 Despite their toughness, they’re generally more flexible, yet still resistant to kinking.

 Unless you’re a commercial grower, you don’t need to go too high-end, but investing in a better-quality hose will get you something that lasts longer, and won’t leave you swearing every time you have to walk back from a distant border to find out why there’s no water coming through – while we’ve yet to see a fully kink-proof hose, we’ve seen plenty that will kink at the slightest opportunity.